Your Hearing Aid Questions Answered

 Do I pay for follow-up visits?

 We believe that regular cleanings and checks of your hearing aids are extremely important in keeping you hearing as best you can.
 Therefore, we recommend having your hearing aids cleaned professionally a couple of times a year.
 It is also recommended that your hearing healthcare professional look in your ears to ensure that wax is not building up and limiting the success you can have with your hearing aids.
-The goal of the entire staff at Hearing Professionals is to help you hear better and that is why we do not charge for follow-up visits when you purchase your hearing aids with us.
+The goal of the entire staff at Hearing Professionals is to help you hear better and that is why our HearLife Program is so popular.

 Is there a warranty?